Skip to Main Content

 A Shophouse on Tanjong Pagar Road That Has Something to Prove

 Tanjong Pagar's restaurant row has a particular logic.
 The shophouse facades are familiar, the five-foot ways predictable, but what happens inside them has shifted considerably over the past decade.
-The strip and its surrounding streets now house some of Singapore's more serious mid-to-upper-tier dining, and the physical container — narrow ground floors, high ceilings, pre-war bones — has become a kind of shorthand for a certain type of ambition.
-Fiz, at 21 Tanjong Pagar Road beside the Fairfield Methodist Church, reads exactly within that context.
+The strip and its surrounding streets now house some of Singapore's more serious mid-to-upper-tier dining, and the physical container, narrow ground floors, high ceilings, pre-war bones, has become a kind of shorthand for a certain type of ambition.
+Fiz is a restaurant at 21 Tanjong Pagar Road beside the Fairfield Methodist Church in Singapore.

 What the Room Tells You Before the Food Arrives

 Shophouse Malaysian dining in Singapore has historically defaulted to one of two registers: the utilitarian hawker aesthetic, or the aggressively modernised space that distances itself from any cultural reference.
 Fiz occupies a more considered middle position.
 The ground-floor unit spans two lots (#01-01/02), which in shophouse terms means a width that allows for genuine spatial variety rather than a single corridor of tables.
-That extra room matters for how the restaurant feels at capacity, which , given a Google rating of 4.9 across 231 reviews , it likely reaches on most service periods.
+That extra room matters for how the restaurant feels at capacity, which, given a Google rating of 4.9 across 326 reviews, it likely reaches on most service periods.

-Across Singapore's Michelin Plate tier (the Guide's recognition short of a full star, awarded here in 2024), the design question is increasingly relevant.
+Across Singapore's Michelin Plate tier, the design question is increasingly relevant.
 At the $$$ bracket, diners are choosing between formats: the tasting-menu counter, the European brasserie transplant, the refined kopitiam.
 Malaysian cuisine at this price point in Singapore carries its own set of expectations.
 The room needs to signal that the kitchen takes the tradition seriously without turning it into a museum exhibit.

 Malaysian Cooking at Michelin Recognition, in Singapore Context

-Fiz, under chef Hafizzul Hashim, holds a Michelin Plate for 2024 , a marker that places it among kitchens the Guide considers worth attention, without the full-star infrastructure.
+Fiz, under chef Hafizzul Hashim, is recognised in 2024, a marker that places it among kitchens the Guide considers worth attention.
 For Malaysian cuisine specifically, that recognition in Singapore carries weight.
 The more obvious reference points for serious Malaysian cooking at scale are across the causeway: Dewakan and Beta in Kuala Lumpur have spent years making the case for Malaysian cuisine as fine-dining-worthy.
-Fiz is working in a different city, with a different audience expectation , but the broader project is recognisably related.
+Fiz is working in a different city, with a different audience expectation, but the broader project is recognisably related.

 For comparison within Singapore's own Malaysian dining tier, the reference set spans formats significantly.
 Hjh Maimunah on Jalan Pisang represents the canonical hawker-Malaysian benchmark, with a Michelin Bib Gourmand and long queues.
 Kitchenman Nasi Lemak anchors the affordable-specialist end.
 Fiz prices above both and competes on a different axis: not volume or value, but considered cooking in a room designed for the purpose.

-The Peer Set and What the Price Point Implies
+The comparable set and What the Price Point Implies

-At $$$, Fiz sits in the same price bracket as Burnt Ends, Jaan by Kirk Westaway, and Iggy's , all Michelin-starred or highly decorated operators.
-That bracket in Singapore signals a dinner that will run $80–150 per person before drinks, depending on the format.
+At $$$, Fiz sits in the same price bracket as Burnt Ends, Jaan by Kirk Westaway, and Iggy's, all Michelin-starred or highly decorated operators.
+The current price point is about $180 per person before drinks.
 It is not the budget end of Malaysian dining, nor is it the fully committed tasting-menu format.
-The Michelin Plate, rather than a full star, suggests the kitchen is producing food of real quality but has not yet locked into the format rigour or consistency signalling that earns a star.

 Malaysian Cuisine Beyond Singapore: A Broader Context